JeremyS-KP/TrashJava/README.md

 # Trash Card Game

 Welcome to Trash!
 Trash is a playing card game where a standard deck of 52 cards without jokers is used.
-Up to 2 players can play.
+In this implementation there are 2 players.

 ## Game Setup